Key takeaways

 How is pricing structured for CA managed virtual accounting services?

 Pricing is usually a monthly retainer aligned to scope, volume, and complexity, for example number of invoices, entities, payroll headcount, and compliance modules.
-Additional one time projects, for example historical clean up, are quoted separately.
-The dashboard is typically included to keep stakeholders aligned.
+Additional one time projects such as historical clean up or opening balance migration are quoted separately.
+The dashboard is typically included to keep all stakeholders aligned without extra cost.

 How long does onboarding take, and what does success in month one look like?

 Onboarding takes one to four weeks depending on access readiness and opening balance quality.
-Success in month one looks like clean access, migrated openings, stable document flow, first close completed within 10 to 15 days, and a working dashboard that reflects reconciliations, filings, and MIS snapshots accurately.
+Success in month one means clean portal access, migrated openings, stable document flow, first books close completed within 10 to 15 days, and a working dashboard that reflects reconciliation status, filing progress, and MIS snapshots accurately.